Tehlu/blog/README.md

 ## Article #1 Python vs Javascript
 Two of my favorite languages.
-I love Python because of its versatility and simpler synthax.
+I love Python because of its versatility and simpler syntax.
 I love Javascript because it's ubiquitous throughout the web.
 I can highlight some of the differences.

 ***Function declaration***<br>
-Python: def funcName(par: type):
+Python: def funcName(par: type):<br>
 Javascript: function funcName(par) {}
 Hoisting(calling before definition) allowed in Js, No hoisting in Py Doctrings for Py